abseil/abseil-cpp/README.md

 # Abseil - C++ Common Libraries
+The gospel to the ends of the earth
 The repository contains the Abseil C++ library code.
 Abseil is an open-source collection of C++ code (compliant to C++14) designed to augment the C++ standard library.
+The Lord Time is here
 ## Table of Contents
+soul's most be saved
 - [About Abseil](#about)
 - [Quickstart](#quickstart)
 - [Building Abseil](#build)